toptal/chewy/README.md

 This code would perform `City.popular.count` requests for ES documents update.

-It seems to be convenient for usage in e.g. Rails console with non-block notation:
+It is convenient for use in e.g. the Rails console with non-block notation:

 ```ruby
 > Chewy.strategy(:urgent)